roytang/blog/content/replies/2011/01/c1di0cq/index.md

 - AskReddit
 ---

-Not a word but an emoticon: ffO\n\nIt's for when you raise both hands in front of you in frustration.
+Not a word but an emoticon: ffO

+It's for when you raise both hands in front of you in frustration.